sjstretton/screwed/02-ProgressAndProblems.md

 We need to be passionate about the benefits that reform will bring.
 We consider these in the next section.

-## PRINCIPLE 2: SOLVING GREAT EVILS
+## Principle 2: Solving Great Social Evils

-Second, Beveridge argued for a *comprehensive* solution to the five 'giant' social problems of the poor.
+Beveridge argued for a *comprehensive* solution to the five 'giant' social problems of the poor.
 His report dealt primarily with want (poverty) and disease (poor health).
-The other three 'giants' were ignorance (lack of education), squalor (poor housing), and idleness (unemployment).
-Accordingly, his report laid the basis not only for the UK's postwar welfare (or social security) system but also the National Health Service, public education, housing policy and a system of macroeconomic management aiming for full employment.
+The other three 'giants' were ignorance (lack of education), squalor (poor housing) and idleness (unemployment).
+As we mentioned before, his report laid the basis not only for the UK's post-war social security system but also the National Health Service, public education, housing policy and a system of macroeconomic management aiming for full employment.

 We still have Beveridge's giant social issues to some degree, but we are also faced with new problems.
-This book, like Beveridge's report, is devoted to five great societal challenges which face us now:
+This book, like Beveridge's report, is devoted to great societal challenges which we face now:

-- *Widely-Spread Wealth*: Inequality of income and wealth, and especially that caused by arguably unfair means; tax avoidance and evasion; dominance of large mega-corporations with market power enriching the rich and wielding political power.
-Dealing with the challenge of increasing automation of work so that everyone has an adequate income and plenty of free time.
+- *Widely-Spread Wealth*: Inequality of income and wealth, and especially that caused by arguably unfair means, and especially in the context of increasing automation.
-- *High Rent on Land and Resources*: Unaffordability of renting or purchasing homes, and the cost of importing fossil fuels.
+- *High Rent on Land and Resources*: Unaffordability of renting or purchasing homes.
+- *Tax Evasion and Avoidance*: Can a tax system be designed that is simpler and yet difficult to avoid?
+- *Debt and Economic Imbalance*: Re-balancing the economy away from high debt and asset inflation, and towards balanced growth and wealth formation.
 - *Pollution and Other Environmental Damage*: Climate change, ocean acidification, plastics, over-fishing and habitat loss which all threaten the future.
-- *Debt and Economic Imbalance*: Re-balancing the economy away from borrowing and asset inflation, and towards balanced growth and wealth formation.
-- *Tax Evasion and Avoidance*: Can a tax system be designed that is simple and yet difficult to avoid?

-We need to be passionate about the benefits that reform will bring.
-We consider these in the next section.
+However it's not enough to plan to solve these problem, we have to do so in a competent way that involves everyone?

 ## PRINCIPLE 3: A SOCIAL CONTRACT ALIGNING REWARD AND CONTRIBUTION